 Then we changed the parameters, at the same time analyzing the impact of the changes.
 In the described case, it turned out that it was the AGV that constituted the bottleneck.
 So we added a second AGV and ran the model again to check the effects.

-With the two AGVs, the number of pallets waiting to be unloaded in the warehouse did not exceed the acceptable level anymore.
+With the two AGVs, the number of pallets waiting for unloading in the warehouse did not exceed the acceptable level anymore.
 There happened situations when more than 20 pallets were waiting to be unloaded.

-As can be seen in the graph below, which is part of the control panel, blockages could be discharged in less than an hour.
+As you can see in the graph below, which is part of the control panel, blockages could be discharged in less than an hour.

 Of course, we subjected the system to further testing with the two AGVs.
 We changed the warehouse fill level, the maximum quantity of custom pallets, the number of deliveries, etc.